dotnet/AspNetCore.Docs/aspnet/security/authorization/secure-data.rst

   :end-before: // End
   :dedent: 12

-Add the test accounts user ID to the seed data:
+Add the test accounts user ID to the seed data.
+Only one contact is shown, add the user ID to all contacts:

 .. literalinclude::  secure-data/samples/final/Data/SeedData.cs
   :language: c#